wyndchyme/mc3ds-modern/docs/README.md

 8. Press 'Accept' when prompted.
 9. Wait for Modernization MegaPack installation to complete.
 This may take a long time.
 10. Ensure you have the latest version of Luma3DS installed.
+11. Enable the Plugin Loader and Input Redirection (in the miscellaneous section) of the Rosalina menu.
-11. After installation is complete, quit Universal-Updater and launch Minecraft: New Nintendo 3DS Edition.
+12. After installation is complete, quit Universal-Updater and launch Minecraft: New Nintendo 3DS Edition.
 If the game displays the new Mojang Studios logo (**not** the default black and red Mojang logo from the vanilla game) then the modpack has been applied successfully.

 ### UPDATING MODERNIZATION MEGAPACK WITH UNIVERSAL-UPDATER

 In the Minecraft 3DS Community Unistore, navigate to 'Customization Removal' and remove all mods intalled.
-Reinstall Modernization MegaPack by repeating steps 5-11 above.
+Reinstall Modernization MegaPack by repeating steps 5-12 above.
 Note that the UniStore may take some time to add the latest version of Modernization MegaPack.

 <br>